All Episodes

 Here's the story that he's talking about.

-Uh this is from Reuters, Obama.
+This is from Reuters Obama.

 If you people think today's show is fun, I thank you.

-Because this is just this this stuff.
+Because this is just this stuff, you couldn't write this.

-A sitcom writer, my my friend James Burroughs, prolific director of sitcoms in Hollywood, could not come up with this stuff.
+A sitcom writer, my friend James Burroughs, prolific director of sitcoms in Hollywood, could not come up with this stuff.

 And he is a lib.